insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## The Continuous Assessment Dimension: Attendance and Participation
+## The Continuous Assessment Dimension at Kalinga Park: Attendance and Participation

 Unlike college exams that are discrete events, TCS ILP evaluation is continuous.
 Your trainers observe you every day across the entire training period, and this ongoing observation feeds into the overall assessment.